 Last year a sinkhole opened under one of these waste piles, causing more than 200 million gallons of contaminated wastewater to enter the Floridan Aquifer.
 Yet now Florida's largest phosphate mining company wants to dig up an additional 50,000 acres of the state's beautiful, biodiverse lands, creating more radioactive waste.

 The Center for Biological Diversity works through science, law and creative media to secure a future for all species, great or small, hovering on the brink of extinction.
 Learn more about the Center for Biological Diversity.

 Hear the call of the wild?
 You're not alone.
-Our endangered species ringtones have been downloaded about 620,000 times in nearly 180 countries.
+Our endangered species ringtones have been downloaded about 700,000 times in nearly 180 countries.

 Young people can make a difference too.
-Check out our brand-new Generation Wild website with tips on being a young conservationist, tools for taking action and a lot of fun stuff to read, do and see.
+Check out our Generation Wild website with tips on being a young conservationist, tools for taking action and a lot of fun stuff to read, do and see.

 Restoring the Gray Wolf

 The Center is fighting hard to help all U.S. gray wolves get back the protections they need to recover in habitat across the country.
 Losing safeguards brings progress to a grinding halt.

 Check out our latest hard-hitting opinion pieces, our environmental health advice column, plus a fun series coming out biweekly, Flotsam: #ecolists of the things we love.